 How do I get my horse’s sock really white?

 Getting your horse’s socks really white is only half of the story here.
-You can use a blue shampoo to bring out the white colour of them but using a black oil on the hooves will also make them shine as the contrast of colours will make the hooves look darker and the socks look whiter.
-If you’re competing under FEI rules though remember they don’t allow you to change the colour of the hooves so use a clear polish instead.
-You can also add a little chalk or baby powder to the socks to bring out the whiteness of them.
+You can use a blue shampoo to bring out the white color of them but using a black oil on the hooves will also make them shine as the contrast of colors will make the hooves look darker and the socks look whiter.
+If you’re competing under FEI rules though remember they don’t allow you to change the color of the hooves so use a clear polish instead.
+You can also add a little chalk or baby powder to the socks to bring out their whiteness.

 Can I use shoe polish on my horse’s hooves?

 Many years ago, before the invention of decent hoof oils and polishes, people would use shoe polish on the hooves.
-Some people do still use non petroleum based polishes to make the hooves really black.
-If you choose to do this though, keep in mind that if you’re going to show your horse under FEI rules then you’re not allowed to change the colour of the hooves.
+Some people do still use non-petroleum-based polishes to make the hooves really black.
+If you choose to do this though, keep in mind that if you’re going to show your horse under FEI rules then you’re not allowed to change the color of the hooves.
 You can however though use a clear shoe polish without breaking any rules.

 How often should I groom my horse?